-How much protein do chia seeds have per serving?
+How much protein do we need per day?

-Most people need only 0.8g of protein per kg of body weight (or 0.36g per lbs).
-So, a 150 lbs person needs only 55g of protein per day.
-If you’re an athlete you should increase your daily protein dose, though, according to your activity level:
+Most people need only 0.8 grams of protein per kilogram of body weight (or 0.36 grams per lbs).
+Only athletes and active people have higher protein requirements.
+You should increase your daily protein dose, depending on your activity level:

-Chia seeds contain all 9 essential amino acids:
+Chia seeds are a high-quality complete protein.
+They contain all 9 essential amino acids:

 Does chia protein contain BCAAs?

 There are 3 amino acids that are particularly important for building muscle mass.
 Athletes require high amounts of isoleucine, leucine, and valine.
 They’re known as BCAAs.
 Chia seeds contain all BCAAs.
 Chia seeds contain about 3.12 grams of BCAAs per 100g!

 We can consume BCAAs from animal as well as vegan dietary sources.